(Photography by Sam Holden)

 Track League events are PRE-ENTRY ONLY.

-Thursday = B, C and Women Only/Sprinters on alternating weeks
+Thursday = B, C and Sprinters/Madison on alternating weeks

 2018-2019 will include 6 Sprint evenings spaced approximately one month apart, including the series finale.
 These will be held on Thursday evenings and replace the old Special Events format.
-The Sprinters League will be OPEN and therefore riders taking part in these events only DO NOT NEED TO REGISTER.
+The Sprinters League will be OPEN and therefore riders taking part in these events ONLY do not need to buy a league membership subscription.
+Previous match sprinting experience is still required, along with a full racing licence.

 For all open and league events, a fully completed UK Indoor Track Accreditation (for Newport, Glasgow, Derby, Manchester or Lee Valley) is required and this should be listed on your racing licence.
 Riders competing in national squad or professional trade teams may be accepted by exception.
 Previous track racing experience is essential.